openeuler-mirror/docs/docs/en/docs/Container/image-management-4.md

     Status: Downloaded newer image for nginx:latest
     ```

-    When an image is pulled, the system checks whether the dependent layer exists.
+    When pulling the image, the system checks whether the dependent layer exists.
 If yes, the local layer is used.

 2. Pull an image from a private registry.

-    Run the following command to pull the Fedora image from the private registry, for example, the address of the private registry is  **192.168.1.110:5000**:
+    Run the following command to pull a Fedora image from the private registry, assuming the address of the private registry is **192.168.1.110:5000**:

     ```
     $ sudo docker pull 192.168.1.110:5000/fedora